 Hi, I'm Miles

-Prior to moving into the civic space I logged three years with early-stage b2b startups building user research operations from the ground up, leading cross-functional teams to engage in data-backed decision making, and enabling focus on achieving positive outcomes—not just outputs.
+Before moving into civic GovTech I spent three years working with early-stage b2b startups in hybrid UX/Product Management roles.
+I established user research ops, lead cross-functional teams to engage in data-backed decision making, and enabled strategy aimed at positive outcomes—not just outputs.

 I always love chatting with fellow practitioners!
 Get in touch.

 🔍 User Research

 User Research is the backbone of human-centric work.
 It's how we know what we're designing and building the right solution.
 It's how we ensure that it's the absolute best it can be.
 I've built research practices from the ground up and can run with methods ranging from collaborative design workshops and ethnographic studies to card sorts and usability tests.

 ⌨️ UX Design

 Thoughtful UX Design isn't just important for each distinct design problem, but also for ensuring every UX win gets us mileage toward higher level product goals.
 I run with ideas from task-flows and wireframes, through testable prototypes, and see them through to implemented solutions that move the needle.

 Everybody deserves not just access to the tools and products we create, but a truly equitable experience when it comes to using them.
 I leverage the heuristics offered by WCAG 2.1 (and newer standards) but set achieving great Universal Design as the target.
 I ensure that research is run inclusively and takes the time to hear from people with disabilities.
 When auditing experiences, I deliver both detailed breakdowns of areas for improvement and actionable guidance on how those can be improved.